 A study from China published in the Journal Arthritis & Rheumatism found overweight or obese adults were more likely to have degenerative discs in their lower backs.

 While there may not be scientific, clinical data that directly connect weight gain to back pain, many real-life examples exist.
 People who lose weight often experience substantial back pain relief, while those who carry extra weight usually have a higher degree of back pain, especially if they have osteoarthritis.

-Excessive weight may lead to abnormal curve in the back.
+Excessive weight may lead to an abnormal curve in the back.
 Swayback or postural lordosis occurs when a person carries extra weight in the abdominal or stomach area.
-As the weight pulls a person's spine forward, the curve of the spine follows creating a misalignment of the vertebrae.
+As the weight pulls a person’s spine forward, the curve of the spine follows creating a misalignment of the vertebrae.
 Overweight children and adults who have weak back and abdominal muscles are at risk for this painful condition.

 Exercise, such as walking, can help you strengthen your back and abdominal muscles.
 These core muscles support your spine as you move; the stronger they are, the more support they provide.

 Exercise can help you reduce your weight.
 Just 30 minutes of exercise each day can provide relief from back pain.
 Recent research also shows that three, 10-minute sessions will reap the same benefits as a 30-minute block of time each day.
 If you find it challenging to set aside a full 30 minutes at once, try to find a few 10-minute windows for:

 - Low-impact aerobic exercises, such as walking, help strengthen your core while building overall endurance.